brett8883/DJI_Super-NFZ_Eraser/readme.md

 7. Once flashing is complete restart Mavic and done!

 VERIFICATION
-To verify NFZ.db has been erased you can reconnect your bird once it restarts and then open DULMdore 3.2 https://github.com/jezzab/DUMLdore/releases/download/v3.20/DUMLdoreV3.zip and click "Enable ADB."
+To verify NFZ.db has been erased you can reconnect your bird once it restarts and then open DULMdore 3.2.
 Close DULMdore once the "enable ADB" process is done and make a directory somewhere on your computer

 in a windows command line type

-cd [**drag and drop the directory you made into cmd line**]
+cd [**drag and drop the folder you made into cmd line**]

 adb shell mount -o remount,rw /amt adb pull /amt/nfz/nfz.db